bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Because multi-sig is a shit coin. okay. we have a way now to handle the fees.
-Maybe it's, there is an oP_vault for the oP_vault. maybe there's a simpler oP_vault that you built that just handles fees in case you need more fees.
+Maybe it's, there is an `OP_vAULT` for the `OP_vAULT`. maybe there's a simpler `OP_vAULT` that you built that just handles fees in case you need more fees.
 That's  your fee wallet.

 Rijndael: 00:19:58

-And the other thing that's really nice about oP_vault as opposed to other vaulting schemes that rely on pre-signed transactions is that you don't have to pre-bake them.
+And the other thing that's really nice about `OP_vAULT` as opposed to other vaulting schemes that rely on pre-signed transactions is that you don't have to pre-bake them.
 If you're DCAing into your savings every month or something, you can then have one unvault or a few and then a series of recovery transactions.
 That makes the fee management in the future more flexible than if every time you deposit into your savings, you have to pre-bake a transaction.
 And now you have hundreds of these things and you have to worry about, how do I do fee bumping across this set of hundreds of pre-signed transactions from the 20 years that I was DCAing or something.